How many off-campus spots will be available for the 2014-2015 academic year?

 Who determines the number of off-campus spots that are available?

-The number of spots is not arbitary- it is actually carefully calculated based on previous years' data, future projections, budget numbers and other pertinent information.
+The number of spots is not arbitrary- it is actually carefully calculated based on previous years' data, future projections, budget numbers and other pertinent information.
 The number is calculated by the Department of Institutional Research.

 How likely is it that I'll be able to live off-campus?